Joy0805/CS634-MidtermProject1/README.md

 # CS634-MidtermProject1
-The project is about Kaggle Competition - House Price.
+The project is about Kaggle Competition - Titanic: Machine Learning from Disaster.